ko-laboratory/site/team.md

     <p style="font-size: 24px; margin: 0;"><strong>Youngsuk Ko</strong></p>
     <p style="font-size: 18px; margin: 0;">Post-doctoral research associate</p>
     <p style="font-size: 14px; margin-top: 5px;">
       Youngsuk earned his Ph.D. in Mathematics from Konkuk University, Korea, in 2024.
 His research focuses on mathematical modeling and analyzing the dynamics of infectious diseases that spread through human-to-human transmission, such as COVID-19, Ebola, Mpox, and MERS.
 He is also deeply interested in modeling the spread of vector-borne diseases like dengue and chikungunya.
-The goal of his research is to propose realistic intervention policies, both pharmaceutical and non-pharmaceutical, that take public health environment into account.
-Outside of his research, he’s a cat enthusiast and guitarist in a rock band.
+The goal of his research is to propose realistic intervention policies, both pharmaceutical and non-pharmaceutical, that take the public health environment into account.
+Outside of his research, he's a cat enthusiast and a guitarist in a rock band.
 Once, he even dreamed of abandoning his Ph.D. to become a rock star like Brian May of Queen—but, thankfully, that dream remained just that.
     </p>
   </div>
 </div>